-Integrate current evidence to improve the quality of clinical practice and promote safe care.
+• Integrate current evidence to improve the quality of clinical practice and promote safe care.

-6. Health Care Informatics

-Incorporate knowledge of clinical decision support tools to assist in charting, decisionmaking, and delineation of resources, evidence based research, and scholarship.

-7. Health Policy and Advocacy

-Appraise the interdependence of health policy to act as an advocate of policy that promotes access to care, equity, quality, and cost efficacy.

-8. Interprofessional Collaboration

-• Work collaboratively with a variety of health professionals to achieve patient care goals

-- and promote stabilization and restoration of health in complex acute, critical, and chronic illness. - Promote collaboration among members of the multidisciplinary healthcare team to facilitate optimal care for patients with complex acute, critical, and chronic illnesses considering variations across the adult lifespan.

-9. Transcultural Care
+- 6. Health Care Informatics The MSN A-GACNP graduate will - Incorporate knowledge of clinical decision support tools to assist in charting, decisionmaking, and delineation of resources, evidence-based research, and scholarship. - 7.
+Health Policy and Advocacy The MSN A-GACNP graduate will - Appraise the interdependence of health policy to act as an advocate of policy that promotes access to care, equity, quality, and cost efficacy. - 8.
+Interprofessional Collaboration - The MSN A-GACNP graduate will - Work collaboratively with a variety of health professionals to achieve patient care goals and promote stabilization and restoration of health in complex acute, critical, and chronic illness. - Promote collaboration among members of the multidisciplinary healthcare team to facilitate optimal care for patients with complex acute, critical, and chronic illnesses considering variations across the adult lifespan. - 9.
+Transcultural Care

+The MSN A-GACNP graduate will